tnangel1984/tnangel1984.github.io/README.md

 ==== ABOUT ====

-ABOUT: Travels_Unconverd is a community of Travelers sharing our destinations, adventures, and recommendations with fellow impassioned travelers.
+ABOUT: Travels_Uncovered is a community of Travelers sharing our destinations, adventures, and recommendations with fellow impassioned travelers.

 ==== Structure ====
 1.Home page